shadders/uahf-spec/reenable-op-codes.md

 ## Specification

-Global failure conditions apply to all operations.
-These failure conditions must be checked by the implementation when it is possible that they will occur:
+These failure conditions apply to all operators and must be checked by the implementation when it is possible that they will occur:
 * for all e : elements on the stack, `0 <= len(e) <= MAX_SCRIPT_ELEMENT_SIZE`
 * for each operator, the required number of operands are present on the stack when the operand is executed

-These unit tests should be included for every operation:
+For each operator we propose a number of *unit tests*, particularly for edge conditions, which could be implemented to test implementations.
+The implementation of every operator *must* check the number of operands on the stack.
-1. executing the operation with an incorrect number of operands causes a failure
+In the interests of brevity we have not listed this *unit test* for every operator below.

 ### OP_CAT
 Concatenates two operands.